euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 .. class:: abstract

-   Jython is a Java based Python implementation and the most seamless way to integrate Python and Java.
-It achieves high efficiency by compiling Python-code to Java byte-code and thus letting Java's JIT optimize it – an approach that enables Python code to call Java functions or to subclass Java classes.
-It enables Python-code to leverage Java's multithreading-features and utilizes Java's built-in garbage collection.
+   Jython is a Java-based Python implementation and the most seamless way to integrate Python and Java.
+It achieves high efficiency by compiling Python code to Java bytecode and thus letting Java's JIT optimize it – an approach that enables Python code to call Java functions or to subclass Java classes.
+It enables Python code to leverage Java's multithreading features and utilizes Java's built-in garbage collection.
    However, it currently does not support CPython's C-API and thus does not support native extensions like NumPy and SciPy.
 Since most scientific code depends on such extensions, it is usually not runnable with Jython.

+   Jython Native Interface (JyNI) is a compatibility layer that aims to provide CPython's native C extension API on top of Jython.
+JyNI is implemented using the Java Native Interface (JNI) and its native part is designed to be binary compatible with existing extension builds.
+This means Jython can import the original C extensions, i.e. the same .dll- or .so-file that CPython would use.

    For various reasons, implementing CPython's C-API is not an easy task.
-   Just to name a few issues – it offers macros to access CPython internals, uses a global interpreter lock in contrast to Jython and lets extensions perform reference-counting based garbage collection, which is incompatible to Java's gc-approach.
-For each of the arising issues, JyNI proposes a feasible solution; most remarkably it emulates CPython's reference counting garbage collection on top of Java's mark-and-sweep based approach (taking care of adjacent concepts like finalizers and weak references and their interference with Jython).
-(Note that there are vague considerations around to switch to mark-and-sweep based gc in a future CPython too.
+   Just to name a few issues – it offers macros to access CPython internals, uses a global interpreter lock in contrast to Jython and lets extensions perform reference-counting-based garbage collection, which is incompatible with Java's GC-approach.
+For each of the arising issues, JyNI proposes a feasible solution; most remarkably it emulates CPython's reference-counting garbage collection on top of Java's mark-and-sweep-based approach (taking care of adjacent concepts like finalizers and weak references and their interference with Jython).
+(Note that there are vague considerations around to switch to mark-and-sweep-based gc in a future CPython too.
 So this algorithm might one day be even relevant to CPython in terms of running legacy modules.)

-All this is designed to be binary compatible with existing extension builds so that Jython can import the original C-extensions (i.e. the same .dll- or .so-file that CPython would use).
+   This paper's main purpose is to describe the algorithm JyNI uses to support garbage collection in detail, also covering adjacent concepts like handling weak references and testing native memory management.
+Beside this we give a comprehension of JyNI's general design and briefly describe how it deals with CPython's Global Interpreter Lock (GIL).
+Finally we provide runnable code examples, e.g. a demonstration of JyNI's upcoming support for the ctypes extension.

 .. class:: keywords